Beginner’s Guide to Green Tea

 To keep the light green taste (and prevent the oxidation that makes black tea) the tea leaves must be dried.

-There three ways to dry the green tea leaves.
+There are three ways to dry the green tea leaves.

 The first way they dry the leaves is pan-firing them in large woks over a flame or with an electric wok.
 They stir them in the wok constantly so that they dry evenly.

-Another way to dry the tea leaves is withering them.
-They do this by spreading the tea leaves on bamboo racks or woven straw and let them dry in the sun.
-With this process they move them around frequently too.
+Another way to dry the tea leaves is by withering them.
+They do this by spreading the tea leaves on bamboo racks or woven straw and letting them dry in the sun.
+With this process, they move them around frequently too.

-They steam the leaves in a bamboo tray over water or they revolve a belt-conveyor machine.
+They steam the leaves in a bamboo tray over water or they revolve around a belt-conveyor machine.